 Can I get a hallelujah?…

-This set can be found on a dead body located in the alley with many NPCs to talk to behind doors near the Hunter Chief Emblem gate.
-Be sure to take your time going through this area as there are many foes waiting to ambush you at various points.
+This set can be found on a dead body in the alley with many NPCs to talk to behind doors near the Hunter Chief Emblem gate.
+Be sure to take your time going through this area as many foes are waiting to ambush you at various points.

-This set can be seen as a kind of “catch-all” when it comes to elemental damage types.
+This set can be seen as a kind of “catch-all” regarding elemental damage types.
 It is very high in all the four major elements of Arcane, Blood, Bolt, and Fire.

 On a side note, if you wear this set when speaking to Adella the Nun in the Hypogean Gaol, she will give you some extra dialogue relating to the game’s lore as well as the option to send her to Iosefka’s Clinic or Cathedral Ward.
 (As long as you have spoken to the correct NPCs in each location.)